MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 There are two restrictions on the use of destructors:

-- You cannot take its address.
+- You can't take its address.

-- Derived classes do not inherit the destructor of their base class.
+- Derived classes don't inherit the destructor of their base class.

 ## Order of destruction